Oblivion Level Scaling

 Well, actually, there is a problem with this.
 There are actually a couple of problems.

-The fact of the matter is: in a large, open world RPG there must be respawning enemies.
+The fact of the matter is: in a large, open world RPG, there must be respawning enemies.
 If there aren't, then the player runs the risk of depopulating the world.
 (I guess you CAN beat that kind of game.)
-If there are respawning enemies, they must either respawn the same enemies that the player has already killed, which violates logic in a very profound way (and which is boring to boot) or they must draw new enemies from some sort of list...a leveled list.
-And, of course, leveled lists must use level scaling.
-Which brings us full circle.
-In fact, in this scenario, the Well Appointed Bandit is actually the most sensible solution to the problem of providing continuing challenge in an open game world.
-When faced with two (or more) evils, it is generally better to chose the least of them, and a damaged game economy was Bethesda's choice.
+If there are respawning enemies, they must either respawn the same enemies that the player has already killed, which violates logic in a very profound way (and which is boring to boot) or they must draw new enemies from some sort of list ... a leveled list.
+And, of course, leveled lists must use level scaling, which brings us full circle.
+In fact, in this scenario, the Well Appointed Bandit is actually the most sensible solution to the problem of providing a continuing challenge in an open game world.
+When faced with two (or more) evils, it is generally better to choose the least of them, and a damaged game economy was Bethesda's choice.

 The Well-Appointed Encounter Zone